openjdk/jdk/src/jdk.jlink/share/man/jlink.md

     path to a module or a directory containing modules.
 Each module is either a modular JAR file, a JMOD file, or an exploded-module directory.

-    If the specified module path does not contain java.base, it is prepended to the default module path.
-The default module path contains the standard and JDK modules provided by the JDK running jlink.
+    If the specified module path does not contain `java.base`, it is prepended to the default module path.
+The default module path contains the standard and JDK modules provided by the JDK running `jlink`.
+This allows `jlink` to find `java.base` and other modules without specifying their locations to the `--module-path` option.
+If the `--module-path` option is not specified, then only the default module path is used.

-    For cross-platform linking, the specified module path must contain all target-platform modules required to create the image, including java.base.
+    When creating a run-time image for a different target platform (cross-linking), the specified module path must contain all modules required for the target platform, including `java.base`.

 [`--no-header-files`]{#option--no-header-files}
 :   Excludes header files.